-At Curry Rivel Church of England Primary School we nurture our children to become 'Caring, Curious and Confident' young people.
-We have chosen a tree with its leaves and fruit to symbolise our vision and values.
-The tree represents the school, rooted to the village community and local area.
-The leaves, our 'Caring, Curious and Confident' children, and the fruit, our school's core Christian values.
+At Curry Rivel Church of England Primary School we nurture our children to flourish and grow.
+We have chosen a tree to symbolise our vision and values.
+The tree represents our school, the fruit our children living out our core values, all rooted in Jesus' teachings, our church and Diocese, and the local and wider community.

-Building on these core Christian values of hope, thankfulness, forgiveness, courage and love we care for each other and our world.
+Building on these core '5-a-day' Christian values of forgiveness, kindness, respect, thankfulness and perseverance we care for each other and our world.
 We develop resilience, confidence, creativity and independence through our innovative and diverse curriculum, inspiring and motivating everyone to thrive.

 Our core Christian values underpin our school, providing the best possible environment for these fruit to grow and ripen within our children and whole community.